 In fact, the most common form of LLC has been a set of owners running a business.
-LLCs are a small business form that allows more structure as a small business progress without the need of a separate management.
-Decision making remains direct.
-Most states prefer this type of structure and make member managed LLC the default structure if you do not designate the structure.
-It remains possible to have a member managed LLC with only one member.
+LLCs are a small business form that allows more structure as a small business progresses without the need of a separate management.
+Decision-making remains direct.
+Most states prefer this type of structure and make member-managed LLC the default structure.
+It remains possible to have a member-managed LLC with only one member.
 In some states, the article of organization does not have to become filed.
 The other structure termed manager-manager LLC has a designated member be responsible for operation or even an outsider to the inner organization running operations.

 The manager-managed LLC works well when some members wish to be passive investors.
-If some people prefer not to manage but want to be part of the board the manager-managed makes it possible.
+If some people prefer not to manage but want to be part of the board, the manager-managed structure makes it possible.
 If ownership becomes diverse or large, it allows some members to participate but not manage.

 How to run the business comes from a consensus of you and your members.
 A form known as the “articles of organization” must be set up and filed with the secretary of state where your business will operate.

 Other terms to describe the structuring of the business include certificate of formation and certificate of organization.
 It requires stating your LLC business name, providing a legal address, and stating the purpose of your business.
 At some point in the document, you must list the member names and what operation structure you have agreed to run the business by.